disclosure: we were sent this book in exchange for an honest review

 Today is going to have a very Persian feel to it, and I’m starting the day with a book I’ve just finished called The Temporary Bride.

 The Temporary Bride is written by Jennifer Klinec and was published through Virago last September.
 Klinec tells her own story, a fiercely independent young Canadian with a love of travel and ultimately a love of food.

-As Klinec tries to extend her visa, the idea of becoming The Temporary Bride is born, the couple finally track down an Iman who will marry them.
-By this point I was totally engrossed in the story, a love that developed over a few weeks, obstacles to be overcome, two cultures that are poles apart.
+As Klinec tries to extend her visa, the idea of becoming The Temporary Bride is born, the couple finally tracks down an Iman who will marry them.
+By this point, I was totally engrossed in the story, a love that developed over a few weeks, obstacles to be overcome, two cultures that are poles apart.
 How could it ever end well?
 It’s possible in Iran to marry on a temporary basis, which gives the couple some legitimacy to be seen together, but the relationship is doomed as Klinec must return to London when her final visa extension runs out.

 There’s a lovely twist to the tale at the end of The Temporary Bride.
 It’s a really enjoyable read, about food, love and a fascinating culture I knew little about.
 I have a feeling that Jennifer might approve of the post coming up later today.